 StARR Program

-Beginning in 2024, the Icahn School of Medicine at Mount Sinai departments of Medicine and Pediatrics are offering the new R38 Stimulating Access to Research in Residency (StARR) program for residents interested in a career as a physician-investigator.
-The Mount Sinai StARR Program is sponsored by an R38 grant from the National Heart, Lung, and Blood Institute (NHLBI) at the National Institutes of Health (NIH).
+The Icahn School of Medicine at Mount Sinai Departments of Medicine and Pediatrics offer the Stimulating Access to Research in Residency (StARR) program, a unique training pathway for residents interested in careers as physician-investigators.
+The Mount Sinai StARR program, begun in 2024, is sponsored by R38 grants from the National Heart, Lung, and Blood Institute (NHLBI), and the National Institute of Allergy and Infectious Diseases (NIAID) at the National Institutes of Health (NIH).

 The R38 StARR program does not have a separate National Resident Matching Program number.
-Residents who wish to pursue this pathway will apply to the program after joining our residency program.
-Please contact Emily Gallagher, MD, PhD, Director of the Physician-Scientist Residency Program and MPI on the R38, award with any questions.
+Residents who wish to pursue this pathway apply after joining our residency program.
+Please contact Emily Gallagher, MD, PhD, Director of the Physician-Scientist Residency Program and PI on the R38 awards with any questions.